ICAO Space Weather (SWX) Information System

 9. OBS (or FCST) SWX Date and time (in UTC) and description of horizontal extent** of observed or forecast space weather phenomenon.

-6-Hour forecast to stated OBS (or FCST) time of horizontal extent** of space weather event.
+6-Hour forecast to stated OBS (or FCST) time of horizontal extent** of space weather event and severity of effect (MODerate or SEVere).

 Or, indication that the SWX phenomenon is no longer expected (NO SWX EXP) or the forecast is not available (NOT AVBL)